 The clinic is at Ivo Day Centre, Albion Street, Spalding, 1.30pm to 4.30pm, Thursdays.

 The clinic is designed to recognise that people are often the experts on their own situation and condition and therefore those who attend have a large say in what it includes.

-Sessions are attended by Lincolnshire Community Health Services (LCHS) respiratory clinicians and opportunities are often available for one-to-ones as well as group advice and information.
+Sessions are attended by Lincolnshire Community Health Services (LCHS) respiratory clinicians and opportunities are often available for group advice and information.

 The sessions are intended to be informal and people do not have to attend every one.

 There will be talks and demonstrations on relevant subjects such as benefits, suitable exercise, medication, physiotherapy and safety in the home.

 The sessions also provide a valuable social opportunity and include time to chat, with free refreshments.